-Thankfully, several hotels across the UAE understand just how difficult it can be to say goodbye to your pup and are doing something about it.
+Thankfully, several hotels across the UAE understand just how difficult it can be to say goodbye to your pooch and are doing something about it.

-From an upscale, five-star stay on Dubai's Palm Jumeirah to Bedouin-style glamping in Ras Al Khaimah, each of these properties allows guests to bring their dogs along for a pet-friendly staycation.
+From an upscale, five-star stay on Palm Jumeirah, Dubai, to Bedouin-style glamping in Ras Al Khaimah, each of these properties allows guests to bring their dogs along.

-Access all areas at Radisson RED Hotel Dubai Silicon Oasis
+Access all areas at Radisson RED Hotel Dubai Silicon Oasis, Dubai

 Dogs are entirely welcome at the Radisson RED Hotel Dubai Silicon Oasis, so much so that the reception staff are likely to greet your pup before you.

-Staff are all very enthusiastic about dogs and you can let them roam around the terrace freely as it's properly enclosed.
+Staff are all very enthusiastic about dogs, and you can let your pups roam around the terrace freely as it's properly enclosed.
 There are plenty of walking spots around the hotel and handy dog drinking points and clean-up stations in the immediate vicinity.
 The only place dogs are not allowed to go is the rooftop pool area.

 Rates from Dh369, including dogs; radissonhotels.com